West Las Vegas:

-By the 1970s, the West Side was completely different from the days of the 1940s and 1950s as an area that lacked community owned businesses, entertainment, and resources had no comparison to the community’s early days.
+By the 1970s, the West Side was completely different from the days of the 1940s and 1950s.
+The area began to lack community owned businesses, entertainment, and resources, with no comparison to the community’s early days.

 Today’s Las Vegas

-With a rising population of over 2.2 million people in Las Vegas’ Clark County, the Las Vegas black population accounts for almost 13% and has been constantly rising as Las Vegas is becoming a transplant city, meaning the community is filled with people who were born and raised in other cities.
+With a rising population of over 2.2 million people in Las Vegas’ Clark County, the Las Vegas black population accounts for almost 13% of the total population.
+While the black population has been on a rise, Las Vegas has become a transplant city, meaning the community is filled with people who were born and raised in other cities.

-People from California and other cities have been populating the communities of Las Vegas, areas like North Las Vegas, the East Side or even Paradise as the cost of living in Las Vegas makes “Sin City” one of the most affordable places on the West Coast.
+People from California and cities in others states have been populating the communities of Las Vegas.
+Areas like North Las Vegas, the East Side, or even Paradise, as the cost of living in Las Vegas makes “Sin City” one of the most affordable places on the West Coast.

 While the neighborhood of the city’s Westside experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact the Westside.

-From the days of thriving black businesses and entertainment to the days of Las Vegas gangs running the streets, today’s Westside is completely different from previous generations, but there still are remnants of past eras.
+From the days of thriving black businesses and entertainment, to the days of Las Vegas gangs running and controlling the streets, today’s Westside is completely different from previous generations, but there still are remnants of past eras.